-What affects moving costs in Bournemouth
+What affects cost planning for moves in Bournemouth

-What affects moving costs in Bournemouth
+What affects cost planning for moves in Bournemouth

 Cost driverWhat changes the timeWhy it affects total cost